studio1767/s3backup-infrastructure/README.md

 * AWS S3 bucket
 * AWS IAM users with the necessary permissions and access keys
 * Age encryption identities and recipients
-* Passphrase secret files for the users
+* Passphrase secret files for each user
 * Initial job template files for each user

 The recipient file is also uploaded to the bucket ready for use.